SeemaAkbar/project-for-library-books-managment-system/README.md

 This project was created to demonstrate the basic concepts of C++ by building a simple system for managing library books.
 It helps users perform common library tasks while improving programming and problem-solving skills.

-CREATED BY:Seema Akbar student of CS
+CREATED BY:Seema Akbar student of CS 2nd semester